 The right apples equal the right flavour.
 (Several types of apples bake up nicely in a pie, so it can become a matter of preference.)

-Our favourite apple combination for apple pie
+Our favourite apple combination for an apple pie recipe

 Golden Delicious and Granny Smith.
 Golden Delicious provide sweetness, but on their own break down and become mush (not good).
 Granny Smiths are crisp and tart, but maintain their shape when baked.
 Together, the two balance each other and make apple magic.
 (And no pie filling is complete without a squeeze of lemon juice and a bit of salt to round out the flavours.)